 Trespassers – These individuals are not lawfully on site and therefore are only protected against intentional “traps” set by the property owner.
 The exception is children lured to the site by an “attractive nuisance.”

 If we take your stairway injury lawsuit, it means we believe your case can succeed.
-Call us today for your free consultation.
+Call us today for your free consultation with a stairwell injury lawyer in Fort Lauderdale.

 Call the injury attorneys at The Ansara Law Firm at (877) 277-3780 or locally in Broward at (954) 761-4011.
 Serving Broward, Palm Beach and Miami-Dade Counties.